kolypto/learning-and-playground/nats/README.md

 * Description.
 For humans.
 * Storage: file, memory
 * Subjects: a list of subjects to bind.
 Default: subject with name = stream name.

+  NOTE: No two streams can have overlapping subjects!

 * Replicas: how many
 * DuplicateWindow: ns time for deduplication
 * Limits: MaxAge, MaxBytes, MaxMsgs, MaxMsgsPerSubject; Retention; Discard